LIGHTS, CAMERA, PRINT!

-When London-based Nexus Productions contracted with CAA Marketing Group and its client Chipotle Mexican Grill to produce an animation highlighting the restaurant's sustainable-farming advocacy, the production company naturally turned to Artem.
-The Chipotle commerical, "Back to the Start," featured a stop-motion animation process that relied on individually crafted models to tell the story of a farmer committed to quality ingredients.
+When London-based Nexus Productions contracted with CAA Marketing Group and its client Chipotle Mexican Grill to produce an animation highlighting the restaurant’s sustainable-farming advocacy, the production company naturally turned to Artem.
+The short video, “Back to the Start,” featured a stop-motion animation process that relied on individually crafted models to tell the story of a farmer committed to quality ingredients.

-With an approved animatic (a design file with rough-draft animated sketches), Thorne and his team simply fed that data to the Dimension 3D Printer, which produced the models in just a few hours.
+With an approved animatic (a design file with rough-draft animated sequences), all Bob Thorne, special effects supervisor for Artem Ltd., and his team had to do was feed that data to the Dimension 3D Printer, which produced the models in just a few hours.
 The team then hand-finished the models, most of which were human-inspired characters that required additional detail.

 “The beauty of using the Dimension 3D Printer for this project was that we could produce exact replicas of the animatic drawings, rather than guessing about sizes and details as we might have done with hand-sculpted models,” Thorne said.
 “To be honest, before we got the Dimension 3D Printer, we would have subcontracted out this type of work, but now that we have the right tool for the job, we are saving both time and money.”

 The Right Tool for the Job